sergejzr/svg2gcode_scripts/README.md

 ### Installation

 (1) Install Python (e.g simplest through <a href="https://www.anaconda.com/products/individual">Anaconda</a>)

-(2) Get python dependencies
+(2) Download/clone the project

+(3) Install python dependencies: pip install -r requirements.txt

+(4) Done

 ### Quick Start
-After installation just run the toy example:
+After installation just run the toy example with supplied toy.svg and material.ini:

 python main.py --file toy.svg --configfile=material.ini --tempfolder tmp --outputfolder toyresult -v True

-Where material.ini looks like:
-[Wood.Cut]
-strength=900
-Speed=700
+The output will be stored into the folder "toyresult" page by page.

+Open and use any generated GCode file from "toyresult" in your CNC programm (like laserGRBL)

 ### Known issues/limitations:
 The software is highly experimental, I had to learn many things by doing and I had to do it fast.
 The code is a mess.
 The names of the parametrers are not standartized and should be renamed in the futute (e.g "speed" and "strength" should become "F" and "S", respectively)

-The software may have issues in positioning different layers.
-Please check the generated output (even better would be to simulate ) before cutting
-Example simulator: https://ncviewer.com/
+The software may have issues.
+Please check the generated output (even better would be to simulate ) before cutting Example simulator: https://ncviewer.com/